reclojure/reclojure.github.io/README.md

 make build
 ```

-This command creates and populates the `_site` directory with the
+This command creates and populates the `docs` directory with the
 result of running the build process merged with the files that are in
-`resources/public`. `_site` is the directory that should be published.
+`resources/public`. `docs` is the directory that should be published.

 ## Local server to inspect build results

 To test the output of the build process locally before deploying, run
 a local dev server with `make server` and visit `localhost:8080`.

-Note that this currently uses Python 3, but from within `_site`, any
+Note that this currently uses Python 3, but from within `docs`, any
 other local web server will probably do.

 ## Deploy